Jeecis/TCAPI/README.md

-# Python API template with REDIS DB
+# TechChill student challenge python API with REDIS DB

 Simple python API, to kickstart any project that requires API and database